sassoftware/sas-viya-dmml-pipelines/sas_code_node/class_level_indicators/README.txt

 See the comments at the top of the SAS code for macro variables you can change as desired.

-Instructions: In Model Studio, add a Code node to your pipeline, then open it and paste this code into the code editor, then save and close the node.
-Nodes added to this Code node will use the class level indicators as interval inputs (by default) in place of the original class inputs.
+Instructions: In Model Studio, add a SAS Code node to your pipeline, then open it and paste this code into the code editor, then save and close the node.
+Nodes added to this SAS Code node will use the class level indicators as interval inputs (by default) in place of the original class inputs.